Today, the growing digital landscape is transforming every aspect of ecommerce businesses.

 - List down the possible high converting keywords.

-- Promote products which are available for direct purchase.
+- Promote products that are available for direct purchase.

 - Design Ads that are engaging enough to be clicked.

-- Include lucrative offers in ad to entice the target audience.
+- Include lucrative offers in ads to entice the target audience.

 - Compose an effective landing page to redirect the audience who click on the ad.